 Paging frequencies are the band of frequencies authorized to provide paging services.
 Pagers typically operate on a specific frequency or group of frequencies (channels) near each other.
 Common frequency bands for frequency pagers are 130-150 MHz, 169 MHz, 400-500 MHz, and 900 MHz.
 Pagers can use different frequency bands and one or more paging protocols to operate.
 Even if they operate on the same frequency band, different pagers may use different communication protocols.
 This can result in a pager from one company not being capable of working on another company's network.
 Narrowband PCS for paging is 3 MHz of bandwidth in the 900 MHz frequency bands that is used for two-way messaging (paging) services in the United States.
-The FCC auctioned system operator licenses for the Narrowband PCS that allows for two-way simultaneous voice as well as data communications.
+The FCC auctioned system operator licenses for the Narrowband PCS frequency channels for sale in 1995.
+Narrowband PCS is different from Broadband PCS that allows for two-way simultaneous voice as well as data communications.